apache/drill/contrib/storage-http/README.md

 WHERE org = 'apache'
 ```

 This query would replace the `org`in the URL with the value from the `WHERE` clause, in this case `apache`.
+You can specify a default value as follows:  `https://someapi.com/
+{param1}/{param2=default}`.
+In this case, the default would be used if and only if there isn't a parameter supplied in the query.

 #### Limitations on URL Parameters
 * Drill does not support combinations of parameters in queries.
 For instance, for the above example, you could not include `WHERE org='apache' OR org='linux'`